24/7 Support Line - Call Now

 Weight

-A high body weight translates into more body water to dilute alcohol, which can lead to lower BAC levels.
+A high body weight translates into more body water to dilute alcohol, which leads to lower BAC levels.

 Sex